Do Go On - 448 - The Curse of the Lottery Winner

 I enjoyed that very much.

-So if you can't think of anything for your fact-quota question
+So if you can't think of anything for your fact quote a question, and that's what's

 Yeah.

-And there's no pressure to put anything in.
+And there's no pressure ever to put anything in.

 But if you want to, it's fun for us too.